DataFire/Integrations/integrations/generated/zoomconnect/README.md

   * dataField `string`: search by data field
   * deleted `boolean`: return only deleted / not deleted messages
   * read `boolean`: return only read / unread messages (inbox messages only)
+  * repliesToMessageId `string`: return only inbox messages which are a reply to the message with the given message id

 #### Output
 * output [WebServiceMessages](#webservicemessages)